 First, set up the stand.

-Setting up a tree begins with its base.
+Most artificial Christmas tree assembly instructions start with the tree base.
 The most common type is the X stand because that’s how its shaped.
 Most stands are made from metal or plastic.
 Metal ones are ideal as they’re more durable.
 Over time and with repeated use, stands can get less stable so check the warranty.
 If your brand-new tree stand is wobbly to begin with then contact the supplier.

 Treetopia tree stands are no-brainers.
 It’s as easy as pulling the four legs outward into an X shape then setting the stand on the floor.
 The next step would be inserting the eye bolt and screwing it in until the legs are firmly in place.